Mineral Mining and Associated Activities

 Payment of Permit Fees

 Water Quality Division requires permit fees for new individual permits and MMGP (general permit authorizations) to be submitted with the permit application or Notice of Intent (NOI) form.
-All storm water general permit authorizations have variable fees that must be calculated depending upon the NOI submission date.
-Under normal circumstances, the “Fee Calculator” should be used to determine the proper amount to be submitted with each general permit NOI.
-However, until the MMGP is re-issued (anticipated for mid-2024), the fee calculator will not provide the correct MMGP fee.
-NOIs for new MMGP authorizations shall be submitted with a fee of $200 to cover the period between now and the issuance of the new MMGP.
+All storm water general permit authorizations have variable fees that must be calculated depending upon the coverage start date and length of permit term.
+Fees are $200 per 12-month period, with no pro-ration for partial years.
+TheFee Calculatormay be used to determine the proper amount to be submitted with each general permit NOI or renewal.
+The method of payment varies depending on how the NOI or renewal request is submitted.
 Applicants that submit an application or NOI electronically via the WDEQ Water Quality Division Downloads link, shall be pay fees electronically via https://deq.wyoming.gov/e-payment/.
+Applicants that use the WYIMS permitting system (https://wyims.wyo.gov/ncore/external/home) may pay through WYIMS (preferred) or download a payment voucher generated by WYIMS and submit it by mail to the Cheyenne office address shown on the voucher with a check for the fee.

 Updates